-View this guide to creating a child welfare system that promotes kinship placement, helps children in foster care maintain connections with their family, and tailors services and supports for kinship foster families.
+View this guide to creating a kin first culture which includes a child welfare system that promotes kinship placement, helps children in foster care maintain connections with their family, and tailors services and supports for kinship foster families.

 Join other kinship caregiver advocates as part of the GrAND network.